 Dr Rowan Tomlinson (University of Bristol): Early-modern literary, intellectual, and cultural history; history of poetics and rhetoric; classical reception; history of disciplines; history of education; reception of Italian humanism in France.

 Professor Thomas Worcester, S.J.
-(College of the Holy Cross): Jesuit history; papal history; religion and culture in early 17th-century France; saints as cultural history; preaching as panegyric.
+(Regis College, Toronto): Jesuit history; papal history; religion and culture in early 17th-century France; saints as cultural history; preaching as panegyric.